 How do online classes work when it comes to format and flexibility?

-What about extra support and student services?
+What about extra support and student services while attending online college classes?

 At the graduate level, many schools waive the first year of study for students who come from the same field and allow them to get their master’s degree in approximately one year.
 The undergraduate degree works as the foundational knowledge for the degree.
 In the same way, those who hold a two-year associate degree can look for colleges that waive them off the undergraduate requote so that they can earn their bachelor’s degree a year or two early.
 Since these take less time to complete, they are often more affordable than the regular degree programs, even online ones.

-Does the school accept transfer credits?
+Does the school accept transfer credits toward online degree programs?

 The commonly accepted routes for credit transfers are: